n8n-io/n8n-docs/docs/integrations/builtin/credentials/sendemail/yahoo.md

 ## Prerequisites

-To follow these instructions, you must generate an app password:
+To follow these instructions, you must first generate an app password:

 1. Log in to your Yahoo account [Security page](https://login.yahoo.com/account/security).
 2. Select **Generate app password** or **Generate and manage app passwords**.